todd-beckman/GridSubsums/README.md

 Subsums
 =======

 This project is incomplete.
 No functionality guaranteed.
+Current progress yields what is suspected (but not thoroughly tested) to be proper updating and reading.

 The goal of this project is to produce an implementation of a 2D grid m*n of numbers with two features: